 There are quite a few symptoms that fibromyalgia brings.

 This health issue causes pain and can make it difficult for you to sleep.
 Because it causes your nerves to tingle, you might have trouble lying down.
 You might try adjusting your body in different positions, but this often doesn’t help.
 If you’re unable to get a good night’s sleep, this can increase the pain even more because your body doesn’t have time to repair itself.

 Sometimes you might not be getting the best sleep due to your mattress.
 If your mattress is too firm, it can press against your body increasing your pain.
 On the other hand, a mattress that is too soft won’t properly support your body.
 This can put pressure on your spine and cause severe misalignment.

-One of the best chiropractor recommended mattress to use for fibromyalgia are those made out of memory foam.
-This material is soft enough to provide comfort, but not so much as not to create support.
+One of the best chiropractor-recommended mattresses for fibromyalgia is those made of memory foam.
+This material is soft enough to provide comfort but not so much as not to create support.

 Many memory foam mattresses come with unique features.
 For instance, some might be built with cooling fibers, while others will allow you to adjust their firmness.
 For more great tips, check out the Current Mattress Guide.

 If the room you sleep in tends to have loud noises, it could irritate your body.
 Studies have shown that loud sounds create stress responses in the brain’s amygdala.
 This causes stress hormones to be sent throughout the body, making it harder to sleep.